 Getting into a car accident is always an unpleasant experience.
 Even when you are involved in a relatively minor crash, you have to exchange information with the other driver, deal with insurance companies, and shop around for a mechanic that won’t charge you an arm and a leg for repairs — after all, those deductibles can be hefty.

 You may be feeling fortunate if, at first, it seems you didn’t experience any physical injuries.
 But, what happens if you start feeling pain a few days later?
 Could it be a delayed symptom arising out of the accident?
 And if so, what can you do to get your medical testing and treatment covered?

-Delayed Symptoms After a Car Accident
+5 Examples of Delayed Symptoms After a Car Accident

 It is actually very common to experience injuries during a minor car accident.
 Yet, it is also usual for people not to find out until much later.
 This could be due to several factors.

 When you’re involved in a car accident — or any type of dangerous scenario — your body releases hormones from your adrenal glands called adrenaline.
 This increases blood flow to the brain and muscles, making you more alert and causing you to act on instinct.
 It’s part of your body’s fight or flight response.
 While it’s useful to get out of precarious or life-threatening situations, it can also numb you to physical pain.
 As a result, you may not be aware that you are injured.